iluwatar/java-design-patterns/bytecode/README.md

 Use the Bytecode pattern when you have a lot of behavior you need to define and your game’s implementation language isn’t a good fit because:

-* It’s too low-level, making it tedious or error-prone to program in.
+* It’s too low-level, making it tedious or notificationError-prone to program in.
 * Iterating on it takes too long due to slow compile times or other tooling issues.
 * It has too much trust.
 If you want to ensure the behavior being defined can’t break the game, you need to sandbox it from the rest of the codebase.